tedgin/properties/README.md

   []
   (props/mk-default example-properties))

 (defn ->from-environ
-  "Underneath, this library uses weavejester's environ library to extract the properties that come from the environment variables and JVM system properties.
+  "Underneath, this library uses environ to extract the properties that come from the environment variables and JVM system properties.
 This function instantiates example-properties using only these two sources."
   []
   (props/mk-properties example-properties))

 (defn ->from-environ-and-cmd-line
   [argv]